-The NHA provides certifications for six key allied health roles:
+The NHA provides certifications for key allied health roles such as:

 - Job specifications vary from office to office, but some of the responsibilities of a clinical medical assistant can be to record vital signs, take medical histories, prepare patients and rooms for an exam, assist with exams, or explain treatment and procedures to patients.